Botcopy/docs/docs/responses/botcopy-custom-payloads.md

 ## AgentOne: Bot Card

-The Bot Card is a chat widget component that you can send to users by adding it as a custom payload in a Dialogflow fulfillment response.
+The Bot Card is a special component designed to help users switch between different bots seamlessly.
+It's a chat widget component that you can send to users by adding it as a custom payload in a Dialogflow fulfillment response.
 When triggered, it renders inside the conversation as a card showing the target bot’s name and logo (looked up automatically from the botId) and a customizable action button.

 When the user clicks the button, the widget instantly switches the conversation to the specified bot.
+This is useful for routing users to specialized bots, such as moving from a general support bot to a billing-specific bot.

 ![Bot Card Preview](../_assets/talk-with-support.png)